RobustIntelligence/docs/html/_sources/for_data_scientists/reference/tabular/data_profiling.md.txt

 - `allow_float_unique`: bool, *default* = False

     Allow float columns to be inferred as unique.
+- `infer_dist`: bool, *default* = True

+    Whether to infer distribution for a parametric distribution for the column, either of the values (if numeric) or of string length (if string).
+- `dist_max_sample_size`: int, *default* = 10000

+    Maximum samples to use to infer the distribution of values in a column.
 - `num_quantiles`: int, *default* = 1001

     The number of quantiles to store for numerical columns.